amarr001/Project-1/README.md

 Javascript by Astrid Suhartono, Karthik Kovi, Omar Thayer & Matthew Teague JQuery Library is the property of their creators/distributors and we claim no credit in their creation or distribution.
 Corona-api is the property of their creators/distributors and we claim no credit in their creation or distribution.
+Tailwinds is the property of their creators/distributors and we claim no credit in their creation or distribution.
+Newsapt is the property of their creators/distributors and we claim no credit in their creation or distribution.
+Corona-api is the property of their creators/distributors and we claim no credit in their creation or distribution.
-News API is the property of their creators/distributors and we claim no credit in their creation or distribution.
+Recipe-puppy API is the property of their creators/distributors and we claim no credit in their creation or distribution.
+Covid-19-coronavirus-statistics is the property of their creators/distributors and we claim no credit in their creation or distribution.
 Images are the property of their creators/distributors and we claim no credit in their creation or distribution.
-All images used are available under the Creative Commons License.